 Drill: Arguably the easiest drill to do in this list, but can also be utilized during the round.
 Every time you hit a full shot, hold your finish with your belt buckle pointed to the target until the ball lands.
 The more you can ingrain the feeling of fully rotating into a balanced finish, the better your overall results will be.

 9. Golf Swing Basics – Relax and Have Fun

 Whenever you’re trying to improve your golf swing, there are going to be peaks and valleys.
 No matter if you are a beginner or a scratch golfer, improvement takes time and with that time comes frustration.
 The easiest way to handle the ebbs and flows is to have a playful, fun-spirited attitude towards your practice.
 The above tips are useful and practical, but only to the point of you being relaxed.

 Drill: Try to smile after every golf shot no matter if it’s a good one or a bad one or even an awful one.
 Bad shots happen to even the best players, and having the right attitude will save your sanity and help you appreciate the game we all love.

-Golf Swing tips are a key component to having a simple way to find consistency in learning the golf swing basics, and the above list is our absolute favorites.
+Learning good technique is a key component to golf swing basics, and the above tips listed are our absolute favorites.
 What did you think of them?
 How helpful were they, and which ones were more helpful than others?
-Let us know in the comments below, and hopefully these tips help you play better golf today!
+Let us know in the comments below, and hopefully, these tips help you play better golf today!